kzs61/use-vs-code-on-any-device/README.md

 <br></br>

-## Or, just use GitHub web-based editor without using any other tool
+## Or, just use GitHub web-based editor without using any other tool except your web browser

 [The web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) introduces a lightweight editing experience that runs entirely in your browser.

-Opening the web-based editor:
+#### Opening the web-based editor:

 You can open any GitHub repository in the web-based editor in either of the following ways: